zhiyan114/discord-saml/README.md

 Your base URL will be the protcol prefix follow by the FQDN you set in your configuration file `http(s)://example.com/`

+For SLO, please ensure that attribute `name` has the same value as `Name ID (urn:oasis:names:tc:SAML:1.1:nameid-format:unspecified)` since IdP initialized signout requires it

 # Configuration Guide
 File: config.json